rossrochford/make-it-so/README.md

 - Tenacity levels: how do we decide whether and when to give up?
 The system needs a 'never give up' mode where **desired_state** reigns supreme.
 - The event-dispatch model is difficult to follow and reason about, it needs some deeper thought and documentation.
 - Dashboard and visualizations: Make It So has basic tracing with opentelemetry and Jaeger, but it needs its own visualizations for inspecting the timeline of Transitions, Resources and Events.
+- The way custom provider_ids are implemented is fragmented and error-prone.
+These need a dedicated data structure.

 ## Internals: for the inquisitive